• Skip to primary navigation

 I haven't tried that option yet but imagine it will be delicious, adding a nice, nutty richness.
 I left it out because I wanted to streamline the recipe as much as possible instead of having you hunt down specialty ingredients.

-I haven't tested a gluten-free flour blend in this recipe yet but imagine it will work just fine.
-If you try a gluten-free version, please leave a comment below to let us know how it turns out!
+I haven't tested a gluten-free flour blend in this recipe yet but have heard from readers who said gluten-free flour worked great.
+If you try the recipe, please leave a comment below to let us know how it turns out!

 Stay tuned for more yogurt cake variations.